 Speak to the Immigration Attorneys At Johnson & Masumi

 Make no mistake, K-1 visa filing is an extensive and arduous process.
 Between the nearly 20 distinct documents required for the Form I-129F and the visa interview, as well as all the mandatory steps, applying for a K-1 is no easy task.
-Fortunately, an experienced immigration attorney can help ensure that you tick off all of the required steps and provide adequate evidence to secure a K-1 Visa.
+Fortunately, an experienced immigration attorney can help ensure that you tick off all the required steps and provide adequate evidence to secure a K-1 Visa.
 Contact an experienced immigration attorney at Johnson & Masumi today to get started on your K-1 Visa application.